(Last Updated On: November 24, 2021)

 From the White House, the stroll along the National Mall is quite lovely, but will take you over 35 minutes to get to the building, so if you’re short on time when visiting the US Capitol, this isn’t the option for you.

 Washington DC is full of regular buses and a great metro system.
-For this trip, I’d recommend the number 32 bus as you’ll find it cheaper and quicker than the Metro.
-For comparison, the 32 bus will take around 15 mins and cost $2, whereas either the blue Metro lines will take around 30 mins and cost from $2-$6 per trip depending on whether it is at a peak time or not.
+For this trip, I’d recommend the number 32 bus as you’ll find it quicker and cheaper than the Metro.
+For comparison, the 32 bus will take around 15 mins and the blue Metro lines will take around 30 mins.

-To catch the bus, hop on the 32 from H Street & Madison Place NW and ride it all the way to Independence Ave.
-Alternatively, get the blue Metro line from McPherson Square Station and hop off at Federal Center SW.
+To catch the bus, hop on the 32 from H Street & Madison place and ride it all the way to Independence Avenue.
+Alternatively, get the blue metro line from McPherson Square Station and hop off at Federal Center SW.

 Ridesharing is alive and well and readily available in Washington DC.
 Uber and Lyft are the big two and a trip will take around 20 mins from Dupont Circle to the US Capitol Building(depending on traffic of course).
 An Uber Pool or Lyft Shared will set you back around $8 and a private car will be more like $10.